Stormproaudio/Ivez/README.md

 Software Pirate and Copyright Infringement Developer Poser, Ivez a known Storm Proaudio Hater but himself is a known pirate on telegram https://www.t.me/ivez_001 and his channels and group https://t.me/bassconfigs is where he does his bidding .
 His repo and so called works are now closely Monitored by Github and Dolby Corporation for software infringement.

-Ivez is a known affiliate to Reiryuki also a known Pirate in Github

 #Piracy and DMCA Takedowns;
 Ivez is associated to Reiryuki a known user that often commit Software Piracy and Copyright Infringement.
 Read Here